-In 2018, the Lithuanian Ministry of Culture in cooperation with the Ministry of Education, Science and Sport, launched a programme for schoolchildren called Cultural Pass (Kultūros pasas).
-The aim of the measure is to improve access to cultural and educational projects and events, develop cultural awareness and experience of schoolchildren by providing appropriate cultural and artistic services.
-The measure provides each pupil with a “cultural passport” worth 15 EUR per school year that could be used for visiting performances, concerts or exhibitions offered by various cultural organisations and selected by expert groups according to the needs of different age groups and other criteria.
+In 2018, the Lithuanian Ministry of Culture in cooperation with the Ministry of Education, Science and Sport, launched a programme for schoolchildren called the Cultural Pass (Kultūros pasas).
+The aim of the measure is to improve access to cultural and educational projects and events, to develop the cultural awareness and experience of schoolchildren by providing appropriate cultural and artistic services.
+The measure provides each pupil with a “cultural passport” worth 15 EUR per school year that can be used for visiting performances, concerts or exhibitions offered by various cultural organisations and selected by expert groups according to the needs of different age groups and other criteria.
 Depending on the age group, the pupil attends cultural and artistic events either with their class or individually.
 The range of services that can be chosen per year depends on the price of the service.
-In 2019, pupils of all age groups were involved in the project.
-The Lithuanian Ministry of Culture allocated to the measure a total of 4.808 million EUR.
+The whole list of services is published on the site Cultural Pass (Kultūros pasas).

-Since 2008, following the example of the contest of European Capital of Culture, the contest “Lithuanian Capital of Culture” has been organised.
-Under this programme, the Lithuanian Ministry of Culture organises a contest and selects one Lithuanian town (with the exception of the capital Vilnius) each year as the Lithuanian capital of culture.
+Since 2008, following the contest of the European Capital of Culture, the contest “Lithuanian Capital of Culture” has been organised.
+Under this programme, the Lithuanian Ministry of Culture organises a contest and selects one Lithuanian town (except for the capital Vilnius) each year as the Lithuanian capital of culture.
 The town is selected after experts evaluate the Capital of Culture projects submitted by the municipalities.
 The contest is organised every three years and cultural capitals for three consecutive years are announced as a result.
 Selected projects receive partial financial support from the Ministry of Culture.
 The programme seeks to promote the cultural activity and creativity of the residents of Lithuanian regions, develop culture, arts, and creative industries, and expand access to culture.
-Each nominated municipality implements cultural programmes, organises music, theatre festivals, exhibitions, provides educational workshops for children and young people.
-In general, the project has vitalized the activities of local communities, schools, arts and culture institutions, stimulated cultural participation and became an important factor for local and regional development.
+Each nominated municipality implements cultural programmes; organises music and theatre festivals and exhibitions; and provides educational workshops for children and young people.
+In general, the project has revitalized the activities of local communities, schools, arts and culture institutions, stimulated cultural participation and has become an important factor for local and regional development.